Rack Mount Cable Modem, Part 2 (S34)

 That was the hard part, now time for the careful and slow part.

-I started with the most visible part first so if I messed it up the whole thing would look bad.
 First step was to measure the Black Box bezel so I could lay out the hole on the front plate.

 Front plate and hole template